Flexiblefabric/Tien-Len/README.md

 pip install -e .
 ```

-After installation launch the GUI simply by running `tien-len`.
+After installation launch the Tkinter GUI with `tien-len` or the new
+Pygame version with `tien-len-pg`.

 ## CLI version